zerkz/JiraJockey/README.md

   * Adds the photo of the assignee to the ticket entry
   * Shades resolved tickets as grey
   * Shades in code review tickets as orange
+  * Shades ready for QA tickets as green
   * Sets the goal line as gold bar
   * Shades tickets in the blocked epic as purple